daytonaio/content/articles/20240910_Daytona_Project_Config.md

 Select the configuration you want to view, and Daytona will display details about the repository URL, build configuration, and any environment variables associated with it.
-For example, you might see information like this:
+It might look like this:

 ```bash
 Project Config Info: